App Install Farms use banks of physical devices to actually click on ads, download apps to devices, and then open them to trigger install events.

 Indicator: High volume of clicks or installs from a single location

 A defining characteristic of App Install Farms is the high number of actual devices generating installs from one location.
 For this reason, some less sophisticated App Install Farms can be detected by high volumes of installs from single IP addresses.
-As a result blocking IP addresses is a common method of mitigating this type of traffic after it has been detected.
+As a result, blocking IP addresses is a common method of mitigating this type of traffic after it has been detected.

 More sophisticated App Install Farms reroute traffic through anonymous proxies, VPNs or TOR exit nodes.
 This enables them to distribute traffic over multiple IP addresses to avoid detection.
 It also serves to disguise traffic origins so that their installs appear to originate from countries that attract higher payouts.
 These types of App Install Farms can be more difficult to detect - especially from the view-point of a single campaign.

-TrafficGuard analyses installs and post-install activity from 1000s of campaigns every minute.
+TrafficGuard analyses install and post-install activity from 1000s of campaigns every minute.
 This broader perspective and abundance of data gives TrafficGuard the ability to identify patterns that would not be visible at an individual campaign level.
 Close analysis of how sources of traffic behave after the install event, often point to installs resulting from this tactic.